NicholasHallman/wasm3DS/README.md

-# template
+# wasm3DS

-This is a template for starting new 3DS libctru projects.
+Run wasm apps on the 3ds.

+This is super early and doesn't really work yet.